 Pvt.
-Russell D. Simon was born in 1917 in Ottawa County, Ohio, to Henry E. Simon & Emma A. Simon.
+Russell D. Simon was born in 1917 in Ottawa County, Ohio, to Henry E. Simon and Emma A. Simon.
 With his sister and five brothers, he lived in Gypsum and Catawba Island Township, Ottawa County, Ohio.
 He graduated from Port Clinton High School in 1936.
 During this time his father died.
 At some point, he joined the Ohio National Guard’s tank company in Port Clinton, Ohio.
 All of his brothers, but one, at some time, had been members of the tank company.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.